 ETAFs can be output for Organised and Contingency Tracks and will consist of the established elapsed times for each segment of the track for flights in both directions at speeds of Mach 0.80, 0.82 and 0.84 for each Flight Level declared available on the track.

-Contingency tracks will be designated by two numeric commencing at ‘01’.
+Contingency tracks will be designated by two numerics commencing at ‘01’.

 Clearance messages.

-Automatic Data Transfer (ADT) will be affected for flights in both directions which cross 30W between 45 and 61N inclusive at FL060 (adaptable) or above.
+Automatic Data Transfer (ADT) will be effected for flights in both directions which cross 30W between 45 and 61N inclusive at FL060 (adaptable) or above.
 Data transfer for these flights will be in the form of CLR messages.

 Transmission of the CLR message in either direction will take place 60 minutes (adaptable) before 30W.